Expert Reviewed: Alex Carter — Cybersecurity Researcher specializing in online anonymity, Tor infrastructure, and privacy tools since 2019.

 Introduction: The Privacy Tool Born in Military Labs

-If you feel like your every move is being watched by advertisers or your internet provider, you are part of a growing group of people looking for a way to take back their digital space.
+If you feel like your every move is being tracked by advertisers or your internet provider, you are part of a growing group of people looking for a way to take back their digital space.
 In 2026, concerns about data harvesting, surveillance, and digital fingerprinting have pushed millions toward privacy-focused solutions.

 Quick Answer

 The fastest way to fix Tor connection issues is to update the Tor Browser, ensure your system time is correct, and use a bridge if your network blocks access.
 Most problems are caused by outdated software, incorrect clock settings, or restricted entry nodes.
+To stay safe, always download the browser from the official Tor Project website.

 What Is Tor?

-How Tor Actually Works: The Onion Routing Process
+How Tor Actually Works: The Process

 When you use a normal browser like Chrome or Safari, your computer establishes a direct connection to the website you are visiting.
 The website can see your IP address, which reveals your approximate location and can be used to identify you.